 - You will be invited into school to discuss your concern

-- Together you will decide on a plan of action.
+- Together we will decide on a route forward..

 - The Special Educational Needs Co-ordinator (SENCO) will be informed and if appropriate, the child will be placed on the Special Needs register.

 - A further meeting may take place with or without the SENCO, dependent on the need of the child.

 - Assessments or observations may be requested from external agencies to support with setting suitable targets.

 - A plan will be put together, including specific targets and shared with the pupil, parents and supporting adults.